The Merchant of Venice (2004 film): Plot

 In the court of the Duke of Venice, Shylock refuses Bassanio's offer, despite Bassanio increasing the repayment to twice the specified loan.
 He demands the pound of flesh from Antonio.
-The Duke, wishing to save Antonio but unwilling to set a dangerous legal precedent, refers the case to Balthasar, a young male "doctor of the law" who is actually Portia in disguise.
+The Duke, wishing to save Antonio but unwilling to set a dangerous legal precedent, refers the case to Balthasar, a young "doctor of the law" who is actually Portia in disguise.
 The lawyer's clerk is Nerissa in disguise.
 Portia asks Shylock to show mercy, but Shylock refuses.
 Thus, the court allows Shylock to extract the pound of flesh.

-At the very moment Shylock is about to cut Antonio with his knife, Portia points out a flaw in the contract.
-The bond only allows Shylock to remove the flesh, not blood, of Antonio.
-If Shylock were to shed any drop of Antonio's blood in doing so, his "lands and goods" will be forfeited under Venetian laws.
+At the moment when Shylock is about to cut Antonio with his knife, Portia points to a flaw in the contract.
+The bond allows Shylock to remove only the flesh, not the blood, of Antonio.
+If Shylock were to shed any drop of Antonio's blood, his "lands and goods" will be forfeited under Venetian laws.

-Defeated, Shylock accedes to accept monetary payment for the defaulted bond, but is denied.
-Portia pronounces none should be given, and for his attempt to take the life of a citizen, Shylock's property will be forfeit, half to the government and half to Antonio, and his life will be at the mercy of the Duke.
-The Duke pardons his life, and Antonio holds his share "in use" (that is, reserving the principal amount while taking only the income) until Shylock's death, when the principal will be given to Lorenzo and Jessica.
+Defeated, Shylock accedes to accept monetary payment for the defaulted bond, but he is denied.
+Portia pronounces that none should be given, and for his unsuccessful attempt to take the life of a citizen, Shylock's property will be forfeited, half to the government and half to Antonio, and his life will be at the mercy of the Duke.
+The Duke pardons his life, and Antonio holds his share "in use" (that is, reserving the principal amount while taking only the income) until Shylock's death, after which the principal will be given to Lorenzo and Jessica.
 At Antonio's request, the Duke grants remission of the state's half of forfeiture, but in return, Shylock is forced to convert to Christianity and to bequeath the rest of his property to Lorenzo and Jessica.

 Bassanio does not recognize his disguised wife and offers to give her a present.
 First, she declines, but after he insists, Portia requests his ring and Antonio's gloves, Bassanio reluctantly giving the ring only after much persuasion from Antonio, as he had promised his wife never to lose it, sell it nor give it away.

 At Belmont, Portia and Nerissa taunt their husbands before revealing what they did at the court.
 After all the other characters make amends, Antonio learns that three of his ships have returned safely after all.